Vannsl/vue-contenteditable-form/README.md

 # Vue Contenteditable Form

-A Notion-like Form written in Vue 3, Vite, and TailwindCSS
+Prototype: A Notion-like Form written in Vue 3, Vite, and TailwindCSS

 ## Demo